 Also of interest is that Fisk has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 22.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Fisk, however, the average commute to work is quite long.
 On average, people spend 35.89 minutes each day getting to work, which is significantly higher than the national average.

-Fisk is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fisk doesn't have a public transportation system that people use for their commute.

 The per capita income in Fisk in 2022 was $28,476, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,904 for a family of four.
 However, Fisk contains both very wealthy and poor people as well.